thorgate/django-esteid/README.md

 `apt-get install chrome-token-signing`

 #### Testing with ssl

-You can make your webserver https enabled by first creating the cert using openssl.
+You can run an HTTPS webserver with `./manage.py runsslserver 127.0.0.1:8765`.
+It will use a development certificate coming with the `djangosslserver` package.

+Note that the cert is self-signed, so you will need to create a security exception in browser.

+If you need to create your own cert using openssl:
 ```
 openssl req -x509 -out localhost.crt -keyout localhost.key \
   -newkey rsa:2048 -nodes -sha256 \
   -subj '/CN=localhost' -extensions EXT -config <( \
    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```
-Then start the webserver with runsslserver, then you can connect to `https://127.0.0.1:8000`
+Then start the HTTPS webserver as follows:

-`python manage.py runsslserver 127.0.0.1:8000 --certificate localhost.crt --key localhost.key`
+`python manage.py runsslserver 127.0.0.1:8765 --certificate localhost.crt --key localhost.key`

-Note that the cert is self-signed, so you will need to create a security exception.
+A security exception is also necessary as marked above.

 #### ngrok
 If you don't want to use a self-signed cert you can route the test site through HTTPS with [ngrok](https://ngrok.com/).